TrollPursePublishing/trollpurse-ops/README.md

 aws cloudformation --no-paginate list-exports --query "Exports[*].{Name:Name,Link:Value}"
 ```

-Copy and Paste the "Link" field for any of the exports named like *MagicLink in your browser.
+Copy and Paste the "Link" field for any of the exports with the "Name" like *MagicLink in your browser.
 This will let you start a new cloudformation job in the AWS Console.

 ### Phase Three - For Each New Project